Dark matter direct detection from the single phonon to the nuclear recoil regime: Processes

 \subsection{Summary}

 Fig.~\ref{fig:illustrative_plot} schematically illustrates the various approximations for the structure factor discussed in this section.
+The boundaries reflect only our choice of approximation and not a sharp transition in the behavior of the structure factor.
 The dotted gray parabola represents the phase space boundary for a given $m_\chi$ and $v$ (see Sec.~\ref{sec:results}).
 This parabola extends upwards and rightwards as $m_\chi$ is increased, such that multiple different regimes are sampled for high enough $m_\chi$.

 For the single phonon excitations $(n=1)$ described in Sec.~\ref{sec:singlephonon}, we use the long-wavelength and incoherent approximations for $q<q_{\rm BZ}$ and $q>q_{\rm BZ}$, respectively.
 This combination gives good agreement with a full DFT calculation of the scattering rate, at least for a cubic crystal such as GaAs.